vidify/vidify/README.md

 ## Installation
 Vidify is intended to be modular.
-By default, it includes support for the most popular music players (aka APIs), and the videos will be played with VLC.
-Thus, you'll need [VLC](https://www.videolan.org/vlc/index.html) installed.
-But it can be extended with support for other [APIs](#the-apis) or [Players](#the-players) by installing their required dependencies.
+By default, it includes support for the most popular music players (a.k.a.
+[APIs](#the-apis)).
+Same goes for the [video players](#the-players) (currently, [VLC](https://www.videolan.org/vlc/index.html) by default).
+This can be extended by installing the required dependencies listed in their sections.

-Here are the different ways to install Vidify:
+Here are the different ways to install Vidify, depending on your Operating System:

-* With [pip](https://pypi.org/project/vidify): `pip install --user vidify`.
-Optional APIs or Players can be installed with `pip install --user vidify[extra1,extra2]`, which is equivalent to installing the list of dependencies needed for `extra1` and `extra2`.
+* **Cross-platform:** With [pip](https://pypi.org/project/vidify): `pip install --user vidify`.
+Optional APIs and Players can be installed with `pip install --user vidify[extra1,extra2]`, which is equivalent to installing the list of dependencies needed for `extra1` and `extra2`.
-* Using the binaries from the [latest stable releases](https://github.com/vidify/vidify/releases) for Windows and Linux.
+* **Windows or Linux:** Using the binaries from the [latest stable releases](https://github.com/vidify/vidify/releases).
+These include support for all optional APIs and Players.
-* Other installation methods for Linux:
+* **Linux:**
     * Any distro: you can use snap to install it: `snap install vidify-qt`.
     * Arch Linux: you can install it from the AUR: [`vidify`](https://aur.archlinux.org/packages/vidify/).
 Maintained by me ([marioortizmanero](https://github.com/marioortizmanero)).
     * Gentoo Linux: there's an ebuild maintained by [AndrewAmmerlaan](https://github.com/AndrewAmmerlaan) in the [GURU overlay](https://wiki.gentoo.org/wiki/Project:GURU) at [media-video/vidify](https://gpo.zugaina.org/media-video/vidify): `eselect repository enable guru && emerge --sync guru && emerge vidify`